illusori/space-engineers-zi-bar-charts/README.md

 Sticking a list of future plans in a README is a sure-fire way of ensuring they never get done, but nevertheless:

 * Spreading the load of writing charts across multiple updates rather than all charts in one batch.
 Somewhat complicated by the fact that charts can share displays and a refresh for each chart on a display is required when any one is written.
-* Rewriting to use sprites instead of text.
-The "new" sprites stuff in LCDs looks awesome, and compositing sprites should be a lot faster than piecemeal stringbuilding since it gets rid of stupid loops within loops within loops and pushes the work out to the graphics engine.

 ## Contributing: